Ellimaaac/UWB-Algorithms-on-MATLAB/README.md

 - Finaly, the program will caculates **the distance errors** difference between the device position and the hyperbolics intersection because as you see the intersection doesn't cross the initiator.
 <p align="center"><img src="img/hyperbolicIntersectionError.png" width="500"></p>

-### 2. Two Way Ranging / Time Difference On Arrival
-In this program i will fous myself not only in the two way ranging part but in the types of communications : LOS (Line of Sight) and N-LOS(Non Line of Sight).
-In an industrial environment, the are a lot of obstructions between the anchors and the tags.

-You will be able to switch between this two methods.

-**W.I.P**

-# 2. UWB development boards on DWM3000 and SEGGER Embedded Studio for ARM 7.30
-maybe one day

 # 3. References
 ## Papers